How to Use Tampons Safely

 - Follow Labeled Directions

 Always read the label and usage instructions carefully.
-Make sure you use all usage directions and other information when using a tampon.
-Even if you have used them before, these directions may vary slightly from product to product and depending on the application method.
+Make sure you follow all usage directions and other information when using a tampon.
+Even if you have used tampons before, these directions may vary slightly from product to product and depending on the application method, so it is always important to look over them before using.

 - Insert When Relaxed